natj/natj.github.io/index.md

 I am a computational astrophysicist studying high-energy astrophysical phenomena around neutron stars and black holes.
 For my research, I use both theoretical "pen-and-paper work" and large-scale supercomputer simulations.

+I am also the Principal Investigator of the European Research Council (ERC) funded reserach project ILLUMINATOR.
+The project aims to unravel how neutron stars generate their observed electromagnetic radiation.

 I am currently a joint Flatiron Research Fellow in [Center for Computational Astrophysics, Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/) & Postdoctoral Reseacher in Columbia University (2020-2023; New York, USA).
 Before coming to New York, I was a Nordita Fellow in [Nordic Institute for Theoretical Physics](http://www.nordita.org) (2018-2020; Stockholm, Sweden).

 You can read more about my reserach [here](/about) and on [our group page](/group).